ssbc/handbook.scuttlebutt.nz/faq/channels/channels.md

 An analogy!
 If scuttlebutt works as a big diary--with each message you post added to the end of your diary and shared with your friends-- then channels are like writing a diary entry with a different colored pen.
 They are simply a pleasing,  personal form of organization.
 But  luckily your friends follow this same technique and use the same pens and so you can easily share your related messages.

 There has been discussion on whether channels should work more like hashtags, and to have a distinct "group" feature that would behave closer to a slack channel or discussion group.
-You can read more of that conversation [here](https://viewer.scuttlebot.io/%25gTHLf3Rlc48RSjwATVDJZpe9VlWGfxMmio1%2Bo3KXvjA%3D.sha256)
+You can read more of that conversation here:

+- %gTHLf3Rlc48RSjwATVDJZpe9VlWGfxMmio1+o3KXvjA=.sha256

 ---
 **Sources**
+* Answer compiled from multiple posts on this thread:

+%6Jajc1TsINMv6/UMSEHThi0uTcHIbdluzyOVORsZkr8=.sha256

-* Answer compiled from multiple posts on [this thread](https://viewer.scuttlebot.io/%256Jajc1TsINMv6%2FUMSEHThi0uTcHIbdluzyOVORsZkr8%3D.sha256) Shoutouts to @kas, @dinosaur, and @dominic for the help!
+Shoutouts to @kas, @dinosaur, and @dominic for the help!